 To make it past the applicant tracking system (ATS), you need a resume that sells your qualifications in terms a robot can understand.
 Learn how to use the right keywords, format your resume correctly, and nail the details that will get your profile to the people in charge.

 Automated Systems That Screen Resumes

-These Applicant Tracking Systems (ATS) screen out or reject an estimated 70 percent or more of the resumes submitted either because the documents don't reflect the desired qualifications or are formatted in a way that the system can't digest the information.
+These systems screen out or reject many resumes submitted, either because the documents don't reflect the desired qualifications or because they are formatted in a way that the system can't understand.

 10 Tips to Get Your Resume Past the Applicant Tracking System (ATS)